1999AZZAR/InfoView/README.md

 - Check Chronos app has internet connection
 - Wait a few minutes for initial data sync

+**Weather icon or description incorrect**
+- The system uses ChronosESP32 icon codes (0-9) from the Chronos app
+- Icon codes are automatically mapped to appropriate descriptions and icons
+- If weather shows incorrectly, verify the Chronos app is displaying the correct weather condition

 **No notifications**
 - Enable notification access in Android Settings
 - Verify Chronos app has notification access permission